|David Roberts (#46847588)|

 I worked with the GenExchange Project adding cemetery data from both Long Island, New York, and Calvert and St. Mary's counties in Southern Maryland.
 I have also worked with the longislandgenealogy.com site.

-I am editor of the "Generator," the quarterly publication of the St. Mary's County Genealogical Society and am also 2nd Vice President of that organization.
+I was editor of the "Generator," the quarterly publication of the St. Mary's County Genealogical Society from 1994 to 2014, except for one year.
+I also served as 2nd Vice President of that organization.

 |Find A Grave Friends|